jkosem/keanu/README.md

 ![](https://github.com/jkosem/keanu/blob/main/main-4-slider.png)

-There would be a history of scrubble prompts which would give the user an indestructible command history so they can make more complex animations and procedures and be able to go back a couple of steps to see where things might have gone wrong.
+There would be a history of prompts the user could scrub up and down through.
+This would give them an indestructible command history they could work with and change as needed.
+They could then make more complex animations and procedures and be able to go back a couple of steps to see where things might have gone wrong.
+This idea gives the user a tool not commonly seen in prompt-command interfaces, which is the ability to work in work additively, bit by bit, and correctively as needed while seeing the results graphically and in code (JS).

 ![](https://github.com/jkosem/keanu/blob/main/main-4-scrub.png)